glenkleidon/JSON-ND/README.md

 ### Optional and Required Data
 In JSON-ND syntax, for simple or complex types, the data-type qualifier is **always optional**.
 This does not speak to whether an element is required for a particular service or method.

-The reserved term **_required_** can be prepended to any data type using a space as delimiter, in order to inform the consumer that element should never be omitted or null.
+The reserved keyword **_required_** can be prepended to any data type using a space as delimiter, in order to inform the consumer that element should never be omitted or null.

 For example it may be that a service needs the _id_ element to work correctly.
 So the definition for the service or object can indicate that a request will be rejected if the element is missing: